Should I Install Insulation in My Garage?

 - Because most garage doors are uninsulated, it makes it nearly impossible to air seal and insulate the space.
 Some preventative measures like foam board insulation can be taken to try and seal as much of the space as possible, but are usually not completely effective.

 Insulating Garage Walls or Ceilings?

-Whether or not you choose to insulate the walls, ceilings or both in your garage depends on what you plan to use the space for.
-For example, if you plan on using the space solely for storage for things such as your car, tools and other things like these, insulating the outside walls may not make the most sense.
+Whether or not you choose to insulate the walls, ceilings, or both in your garage depends on what you plan to use the space for.
+For example, if you plan on using the space solely for storage; such as for things like your car, tools, and others, insulating the outside walls may not make the most sense.

-However, if there is a finished space above your garage, or if you plan on using the space for hobbies like workshopping, mechanic work, and other activities along these lines, you may want to consider insulation along the exterior, ceiling, and interior walls may be something to consider.
-Bedrooms over the garage need insulation in the boarding above the garage because they are heated and cooled.
+However, if there is a finished space above your garage, or if you plan on using the space for hobbies like workshopping or mechanic work, you may want to consider insulation along the exterior, ceiling, and interior walls.
+Bedrooms over the garage need insulation in the floor-boarding above the garage because they are heated and cooled.

 Denver-Based, Garage Insulation Company